turingschool-examples/romcom/src/pseudocode.md

 - "push" each user input to their respective array(s)
 - Change back to the main home view
   - hide the form view again
-- Use the newly created cover object to display the newly created cover on the main view (home-view?)
+- Use the newly created cover object to display the newly created cover on the main view (home-view?) -->

+# Refactor after Iteration-2

+1. making the toggle add/remove to be more dry?
+=> on view saved covers need to see save cover button => on make your own cover view need to see view saved covers